RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #9

+AHHH!!!
+Fucking stairs man... they are exhausting... even though it was only 10 minutes.
+I'll get over it soon I hope.
+Perhaps after a week or two I can bump it to 15  minutes for each session.
+Man I'm dying... but not really which is good.
+Grabbed my 3rd 1 liter smart water so I'll report that when it is done.
+Time for paid work now.
+Bleh!
+Proud of myself though.
+9 Heals in a single day... good stuff.

 ## #8

 Finished my second liter of smart water, which is good and I'll need to start a